 Local trains

 If you are in Japan during Seishun 18 ticket season, you could take a leisurely trip from Tokyo to Gifu on only regular JR trains.
-As university holidays start in summer, winter and spring, this cheapo pass comes on sale, allowing five consecutive or non-consecutive days of unlimited travel on local and rapid JR trains (no super-fast expresses or bullet trains) for ¥12,050.
-You can divide one pass five ways, allowing a group of five people one full day of travel each for ¥2,410.
+As university holidays start in summer, winter and spring, this cheapo pass comes on sale, allowing 5 consecutive days of unlimited travel on local and rapid JR trains (no super-fast expresses or bullet trains) for ¥12,050.
+There is also a 3-day Seishun 18 ticket available for ¥10,000.

 What to do when you’re there